paulstatezny/book-notes/work_rules_laszlo_bock.md

 ## Chapter 1: Becoming a Founder

-Larry and Sergey both went to Montessori schools.
+- Larry and Sergey both went to Montessori schools.
 Marissa Mayer said this is key to understanding Google.
+- Mervin J. Kelly, president of Bell Labs, is like a spiritual successor to Larry and Sergey; gave tons of freedom and independence to employees and ended up with amazing inventions like the transistor.
+Engineered interactive office floor plans that encouraged collaboration.
+- Kelly thought like a "founder" years before becoming president.